 Production and export

-As can be observed from the table below (ITTO, 2015) the vast majority of Honduran wood production serves the domestic market.
-The exports of sawnwood, being the most important primary timber export product, accounted in 2014 for only 16% of the Honduran total sawnwood production.
-Exports of plywood, being the second most important product, were only about 10,000 m3 in 2014.
+As can be observed from the table below (ITTO) the vast majority of Honduran wood production serves the domestic market.
+In 2017, the exports of round logs were limited to around 9’000 m3, i.e. only 1% of the total production of 770’000 m3.
+The exports of sawnwood, being the most important primary timber export product with around 175’000 m3, accounted in 2015 for 57% of the Honduran total sawnwood production (306’000 m3).
+The exports of plywood, being the second most important product, were only about 10,000 m3 in 2017.

 Sources of information